opendocsg/slw-judgments-backfill/2018_SGHC_27/report.md

 28     As Prospaq Group’s Judgment Debt and statutory demand post-dated the commencement of CWU 252/2016 by Pan-United Concrete, a threshold question arose as to whether Prospaq Group was entitled to be substituted as plaintiff in CWU 252/2016.
 This was because r 33(1) of the CWUR provided that only someone with the “right to make _the_ winding up application” could be substituted as a plaintiff.

-29     A similar factual situation arose in _Re People’s Parkway Development Pte Ltd_ [1991] 2 SLR(R) 567 (“ _People’s Parkway_ ”).
+29     A similar factual situation arose in _Re People’s Parkway Development Pte Ltd_ <span class="citation">[1991] 2 SLR(R) 567</span> (“ _People’s Parkway_ ”).
 In that case, the petitioning creditor commenced winding up application against the debtor company on 27 June 1986.
 The winding up application was adjourned _sine die_ on 30 November 1987 with the consent of the petitioning creditor.
 On 4 March 1991, the AttorneyGeneral (“AG”) applied to be substituted as the petitioning creditor.
 The AG’s claim was for outstanding payments under a Government land sale which took place in 1981, for which the AG

 issued a statutory demand on 2 January 1991.
 L P Thean J (as he then was) held that: